Mark Tinordi: Playing career

 Mark Tinordi was signed as an undrafted free agent by the New York Rangers on January 4, 1987.
 He was traded in early 1988 to the Minnesota North Stars in a multi-player deal.
 Three seasons later in 1991, his hard-nosed style helped guide the North Stars to their improbable playoff run to the 1991 Stanley Cup Finals, where they eventually lost to the Pittsburgh Penguins.
-The captain of the team, Tinordi remained in that role when the team became the Dallas Stars prior to the 1993–94 NHL season.
+Named the captain of the team the following season, Tinordi remained in that role when the team became the Dallas Stars prior to the 1993–94 NHL season.
 After playing in Dallas for one season, he was traded to the Washington Capitals in the deal that sent Kevin Hatcher to the Stars.
 Tinordi played the final five seasons of his career with the Capitals, which included an appearance in the 1998 Stanley Cup Finals.
-He was selected by the Atlanta Thrashers in the 1999 NHL Expansion Draft, but retired prior to the 1999–2000 NHL season without playing for them.
+He was selected by the Atlanta Thrashers in the 1999 NHL Expansion Draft, but due to injuries he retired prior to the 1999–2000 NHL season without playing for them.

 He played 663 career NHL games, scoring 52 goals and 148 assists for 200 points and 1,514 penalty minutes.
 His best statistical season was the 1992–93 NHL season, when he set career highs with 15 goals and 42 points.

 Personal life

 Tinordi and his first wife Lorene have four children, Matthew, Jarred, Natalie, and Jacob.
+Jarred is a professional ice hockey defenseman who last played in the NHL for the Chicago Blackhawks.

 Tinordi resides in Millersville, Maryland with his second wife, Jessica.

-Jarred is also a professional ice hockey player and was drafted 22nd overall by the Montreal Canadiens in the 2010 NHL Entry Draft.
+In 2012, Tinordi became owner of a bar and restaurant in Severna Park, Maryland called Rods and Rides.
+Its name was later changed to the Severna Park Taphouse.